-Dr. Frank Serafini is an author, illustrator, photographer, educator, musician, and an Associate Professor of Literacy Education and Children’s Literature at Arizona State University.
+Dr. Frank Serafini is an author, illustrator, photographer, educator, musician, and a Professor of Literacy Education and Children’s Literature at Arizona State University.
 Frank has been traveling throughout the United States, in particular the Four Corners Region, wandering across the desert, through forests and along the Colorado Plateau creating images for over 25 years.
 Frank uses his photography to help others appreciate and protect our natural environment.

 In 2008, Frank began writing and illustrating a series of non-fiction picturebooks focusing on nature with Kids Can Press in Toronto.
 The Looking Closely